-You've probably seen our list of the most important things you can do to protect your back, neck and wrists, especially when using technology:
+The most important things you can do to protect your back, neck and wrists, especially when using technology, are:

 - Sit or stand up straight

 - When typing, position wrists straight, not bent